Westlake-AI/inv-ML/README.md

 cd invMLEnc_toy
 bash run_test.sh
   ```
 Visualization results will be saved in the folder defined in run_test.sh, default are from "Test" to "Test8".
+You can try different datasets with config files in "./good_params".

 ## Results